-If your license has been revoked, you may be able to take steps towards its reinstatement today.
-Even if you’re facing a lifetime license revocation after multiple drunk driving convictions, you can still apply for a license reinstatement—but it’s not an easy process.
+If your license has been revoked, you may be able to take steps toward its reinstatement today.
+Even if you’re facing a lifetime license revocation after multiple drunk driving convictions, you can still apply for a license reinstatement, but it’s not an easy process.
 For this reason, you may want to consider retaining the services of an experienced Lansing DUI lawyer who can help you win your case.

 In most cases, people’s driver’s licenses get revoked after a court judges them to be a habitual alcohol or drug offender after several OWI/DUI convictions.
 Depending on how many OWI/DUI convictions you have on your record, you must wait either one or five years after your last conviction before applying for your license’s reinstatement.

-If you have two OWI/DUI convictions within a seven-year period, or three convictions within a ten-year period, your license will be revoked for life.
-In either case, you may apply for reinstatement one year after your conviction—with one exception.
+If you have two OWI/DUI convictions within a seven-year period, or three convictions within a 10-year period, your license will be revoked for life.
+In either case, you may apply for reinstatement one year after your conviction, with one exception.
 You will have to wait five years before requesting reinstatement if your license was revoked within the seven years preceding the current revocation.

 Once the minimum waiting period is over, you can submit a written application for reinstatement to the Michigan Department of State’s Administrative Hearings Section (AHS), formerly known as the Driver Assessment and Appeal Division (DAAD).
 Your hearing will be scheduled only once you have submitted to a sobriety evaluation with AHS.

 For your sobriety evaluation to succeed, you will need to show that:

 - Your alcohol or substance abuse problems are in control now and will remain so in the future.

 - You present a low or minimal risk of driving under the influence of alcohol or drugs again.

 - You have the motivation and ability to drive safely and legally.

 - You have abstained from alcohol and drugs during the six months preceding your evaluation.